Welcome to today's edition of the Rush 24-7 podcast.

 There wasn't even any music.

-And they wanted that picture of them dancing on the beach to be able to be used in juxtaposition to the claim that he'd been having an affair with a 19-year-old intern.
+We learned later that the whole event was staged and time to come out prior to they knew the Lewinsky story was going to break at some point, and they wanted that picture of them dancing on the beach to be able to be used in juxtaposition to the claim that he'd been having an affair with a 19-year-old intern.

-So intelligence guided by experience.
+So, intelligence guided by experience.

-Did the Clinton stage things?
+Do the Clintons stage things?

 Heck yes, they stage things.